 Waves Wallet Android

-This is an easy to use the mobile application to quickly access your WAVES and other Assets funds.
+This is an easy-to-use mobile application to quickly access your WAVES and other Assets funds.

 Link for download: Waves Wallet Android